 ProSecCo

-PREDYKOT can retain from monitoring the state of the art, the innovation presented by PreSecCo in 2013 to built a model of models (meta-model) because of the count of models number currently in the Access Control field.
+PREDYKOT can retain from monitoring the state of the art, the innovation presented by ProSecCo in 2013 to build a model of models (meta-model) because of the count of models number currently in the Access Control field.
 Their main goal summarized by realizing an environment supporting the top-down definition of security policies and its efficient maintenance (i.e. based on requirements of future information systems).
 Top-Down approach depends on series of models with relation to Business, IT and Infrastructure levels.
-PoSecCo proposed policy chain represents the abstraction level that connects security requirements representation (i.e. Business level) to the configuration (i.e. Infrastructure level).
+ProSecCo proposed policy chain represents the abstraction level that connects security requirements representation (i.e. Business level) to the configuration (i.e. Infrastructure level).

 The IT Policy is their security policy representation as declarative specification (i.e. it specifies only the set of admissible configurations).
 Its definition is based on the use of a meta-model.
 The meta-mode is a class diagram modelled with UML language.
 It is composed of six sub-models representing the following: security principals, security associations, resources, privileges, authentication properties, and security domains.